JustComments/newsletter-cli/README.md

 Here goes the text of your awesome newsletter!
 ```

+In the snippet above, the `name` column is required for all recipients in the CSV file.

 Unfortunately, if the template rendering fails, AWS SES does not return an error.
 To detect rendering errors, you will need to subscribe to an SNS topics as described [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-personalized-email-api.html).

 The reasons why template rendering can fail: